 What is the Purpose of Knee Pillow for Side Sleepers?

-Did you know that your hips, knees, and lower back are strained when you sleep on your side without using a knee pillow?
-Actually, if you sleep on your side and wake up with discomfort in your knees, hips, or low back, it's probably because you were sleeping in the wrong posture.
+Did you know that sleeping on your side without using a knee pillow strains your hips, knees, and lower back?
+If you sleep on your side and wake up with discomfort in your knees, hips, or lower back, it's probably because you were sleeping in the wrong posture.

 In others, the hips are not as broad as the waist.
-Natural curves or contours are created by the difference in prominence between the exterior of your hip and your waist.
+The difference in prominence between the exterior of your hip and your waist creates natural curves or contours.
 These outlines remain visible when you rest on your side.
-Rather, the curves of your body are susceptible to the force of gravity on your spine, joints, and muscles.
+Instead, your body's curves are susceptible to gravity's force on your spine, joints, and muscles.

 The Best Pillow for Side Sleeper with Knee Pain